GetShopTV/changelogged/README.md

 You may request for extension you want to be supported in [special issue](https://github.com/GetShopTV/changelogged/issues/35).
 It will be here ASAP.
 Or you may write it yourself.
 You are welcome to ask about how in comments in that issue (or browse comments).
-Or you know (Turtle)[https://hackage.haskell.org/package/turtle] better than maintaners and can guide us there.